What We Do

 Consumer advice explains the classifiable elements that have the highest impact in films and computer games.
 It helps consumers make an informed choice about what they read, view and play.

-The Classification Board must provide consumer advice about the content of all films and computer games, except those with a G classification.
-(For G classifications, it is optional for the Board to provide consumer advice).
+The Classification Board must provide consumer advice about the content of all films and computer games, including those with a G classification.